TimmoTaffy/TimmoTaffy.github.io/_posts/2025-06-07-Musee-des-Beaux-Arts-by-W.-H.-Auden.markdown

 Scratches its innocent behind on a tree.<br>

 In Breughel's Icarus, for instance: how everything turns away<br>
-Quite leisurely from the disaster；the ploughman may<br>
+Quite leisurely from the disaster; the ploughman may<br>
 Have heard the splash, the forsaken cry,<br>
 But for him it was not an important failure; the sun shone<br>
 As it had to on the white legs disappearing into the green<br>